-We recently sat down with Dave Unsworth, Co-Founder and General Partner of Information Venture Partners, a fund based out of Toronto, investing across North America—that invests in Series A ready B2B FinTech companies and Enterprise SaaS provided the application sells into the financial services vertical.
-With a number of successful exits under their belts—the acquisition of Adaptive Insights by Workday Inc. for $1.6B, a lucrative exit from Igloo Software, and the acquisition of Varicent by IBM—Information VP is a fixture in the Canadian VC landscape.
+We sat down with Dave Unsworth, Co-Founder and General Partner of Information Venture Partners, who primarily invest in Series A ready B2B FinTech companies across North America.
+With a number of successful exits under their belts (like the acquisition of Adaptive Insights by Workday Inc. for $1.6B, a lucrative exit from Igloo Software, and the acquisition of Varicent by IBM) Information VP is a fixture in the Canadian VC landscape.

-We discussed with Dave the criteria that Information VP uses to benchmark Series A readiness, as well as some advice he’d give to Founders and C-level executives who are looking to secure investment.
+In this article, Dave discusses the criteria that Information VP uses to benchmark Series A readiness, as well as some advice he’d give to Founders and C-level executives who are looking to secure investment.

 5 Criteria for Series A Readiness

 Every VC firm will have their own benchmarks and terms for what makes a deal attractive, so if you’re seeking investment for your company, you should certainly do your research and make sure that you’re pitching potential partners who are aligned with your business.
-These are the 5 criteria that Information VP uses to benchmark Series A Readiness.
+However, these are 5 common criteria VCs look from when judging Series A readiness.

 1. A Strong Team Led by a Franchise Player